istio/istio.io/content/docs/setup/kubernetes/istio-cni-install/index.md

 The Istio CNI plugin handles Kubernetes pod create and delete events and does the following:

 1. Identify Istio user application pods with Istio sidecars requiring traffic redirection
-1. Perform pod network namespace details to redirect traffic to/from the Istio sidecar
+1. Perform pod network namespace configuration to redirect traffic to/from the Istio sidecar

 ### Identifying pods requiring traffic redirection